tamccullough88/Rock-n-review-backend/readme.md

    npm run dev
    ```

-The backend server should now be running on the specified port.
+The backend server should now be running at http://localhost:8080.

 ## Connecting to the Frontend